nkorobkov/nkorobkov.github.io/projects/bank.md

 ### Idea
 Bank is a web app that holds individual accounts for each of > 130 users with different permissions.
-It allows it's users to issue and transfer money and live within virtual economic system in Summer School of Physics and Math (SSPM).
+It allows it's users to issue and transfer money and live within the virtual economic system in the Summer School of Physics and Math (SSPM).

 ### Features

 From **Student** account students can:
 - See their current balance and transaction history.
-- See their attendance counters and required number of attendance for each type of activity.
+- See their attendance counters and the required number of attendance for each type of activity.
 - Request to transfer money to a fellow student.
-- See files from global cloud.
+- See files from the global cloud.

-**Staff** members has different permissions and can do much more:
+**Staff** members have different permissions and can do much more:

 - See balance, attendance and transaction history for any student in the camp.
 - Create transactions to issue virtual currency to any student or group of students.
     - Each transaction should have one of **12 types** (e.g. Seminar, Activity-winners, Generic Help, e.t.c.)
-    - Each of 12 types of transactions has different logic applied to it.
+    - Each of the 12 types of transactions has different logic applied to it.
-    - After creation transactions could be altered, canceled or used  as template for new ones.
+    - After creation transactions could be altered, canceled or used as a template for new ones.
 - Charge money from students for fines and purchases.
-- Increment students attendance counters.
+- Increment students' attendance counters.
-- Add files to global cloud.
+- Add files to the global cloud.
 - Approve money transfers for students.
-- See aggregated statistics on current market state in the camp.
+- See aggregated statistics on the current market state in the camp.
-- Generate reports with detailed per-student statistics on balances and attendances.
+- Generate reports with detailed per-student statistics on balances and attendance.

 There is also a role of **Bank Manager**, who, in addition to regular staff actions, can also:
 - See transaction history for each staff member.